The Hidden Uncertainty in a Neural Networks Activations: Additional Experiments on Real-World Models

 \subsubsection{Experimental Setup}

 We use the pre-trained DeepLabv3+~\cite{chen2018deeplabv3} provided by the authors\footnote{\url{https://github.com/tensorflow/models/blob/master/research/deeplab/g3doc/model_zoo.md\#\#deeplab-models-trained-on-cityscapes}} as the base network for the experiments with semantic segmentation.
 To train the output-conditional \acp{gmm}, we extract latent embeddings from the last layer before the logits (\texttt{decoder\_conv1\_0}) before the relu activation.
 We found the embedding dimensionality of 256 to be low enough to fit densities directly, without furhter dimensionality reduction.
 To associate latent vectors with predicted classes, we interpolate them bilinearly to the output resolution of 1024x2048.
 To counter the correlations of latent vectors within the same image, we subsample a maximum of 500 vectors for every class and image.
 We then train the \acp{gmm} on a shuffled set of 100000 such vectors.
 We find suitable hyperparameters for the \acp{gmm} on the Fishyscapes Lost \& Found validation set and use the same hyperparameters for all classes.
 The best average precision on the validation set was achieved with 2 mixture components per class, tied covariance matrices, 1000 iterations and covariance regularisation factor $0.0001$.
+We show qualitative examples in figure~\ref{fig:segmentation_examples}.

 For estimating aleatoric uncertainty, we experienced numerical issues when evaluating $p(\hat{\textbf{y}}|\textbf{z}^\star)$.
 This is due to the normalization $\sum_y p(\hat{\textbf{y}}|\textbf{z}^\star) = 1$ when some classes are much more likely than others, i.e. when the entropy is low.
 We counteract these numerical issues by evaluating $h(\hat{\textbf{y}}|\textbf{z}^\star)$ on underfit \acp{gmm}\footnote{1 component, only 50 iterations, covariance regularisation with $0.1$} and on embedding vectors that were interpolated to output resolution (which was not found necessary for epistemic uncertainty and significantly increases memory usage).
-We show qualitative examples of the estimated uncertainties in figure~\ref{fig:segmentation_examples}.